-- a.
-An outline of the Law Relating to Air Pistols will be found at Appendix B. Contravention of the Law or these Rules by a competitor may lead to individual or team disqualification at the sole discretion of the Official Steward, whose decision is final and may not be appealed. - b.
-No person under 18 years of age may be in possession of or carry an air pistol or pellets in a public place, unless that person is under the supervision of someone over 21 years. - c.
+a.
+An outline of the Law Relating to Air Pistols will be found at Appendix B. Contravention of the Law or these Rules by a competitor may lead to individual or team disqualification at the sole discretion of the Official Steward, whose decision is final and may not be appealed.

+b.
+No person under 18 years of age may be in possession of or carry an air pistol or pellets in a public place, unless that person is under the supervision of someone over 21 years.

+c.
 Charging air and gas pistol cylinders should be handled by responsible persons only and charging cylinders should be kept safely in a secure area before and during a competition.
+Junior and Minimus competitors must be supervised when charging air pistol cylinders by an official or delegated responsible person.

+d.
+No person under the age of 8 (on the day of competition) may shoot at a Pony Club event, including postal pistol competitions.

+e.
+It is mandatory for at least one qualified Range Officer (e.g. NSRA Range Conducting Officer, NSRA Youth Proficiency Scheme Pistol Tutor) to be in overall charge of the Range for all Pony Club shooting occasions (competitions or practice).
+The Range Officer's primary role is to ensure safety procedures are followed by everyone in the vicinity of the Range, (e.g. athletes, coaches, spectators & officials) and must be over 21 years old with prior experience/knowledge of Pony Club shooting.

+f.
+Approved Shooting Qualifications for Pony Club Range Officers: The National Smallbore Rifle Association (NSRA) runs courses for the following approved qualifications which are renewable every 5 years:

+Range Conducting Officer (RCO)

+Youth Proficiency Scheme (YSP) Pistol Tutor

+Coaches holding NSRA Club Instructor, Club Coach, County Coach or Regional Coach qualifications can be a Range Officer on a Pony Club Range as they include an RCO qualification, although this may need confirmation if not co-terminus with the Coaching renewal.

-Junior and Minimus competitors must be supervised when charging air pistol cylinders by an official or delegated responsible person. - d.
-No person under the age of 8 (on the day of competition) may shoot at a Pony Club event, including postal pistol competitions. - e.
-At all Pony Club shooting occasions (competitions or practice) there must always be a Firing Point Steward in charge, aged over 21 years, who supervises all persons (including spectators) at the firing point and all shooting related activities in the range environs. - f.
-At a shooting range and environs pistols must be kept in their cases until the Firing Point Steward gives the order to "unbox" them at the start of a detail, and they must be "boxed" again before the competitors leave the Firing Point. - g.
-Pistols are loaded only at the Firing Point and only after the command "LOAD" is given. - h.
+g.
+At a shooting range and environs pistols must be kept in their cases until the Range Conducting Officer gives the order to "unbox" them at the start of a detail, and they must be "boxed" again before the competitors leave the Firing Point.

+h.
+Pistols are loaded only at the Firing Point and only after the command "LOAD" is given.

+i.
 If any of the Range Staff considers that there is a potential or actual breach of safety which urgently requires all firers to stop firing that person will immediately give the order "Stop, Stop, Stop".
 All firers must immediately stop firing, take their finger off the trigger, lower the pistol to the starting position and await further instructions.
-Loaders, are to keep fingers away from the trigger, immediately stop what they are doing and await further instructions from the Firing Point Steward.
+Loaders, are to keep fingers away from the trigger, immediately stop what they are doing and await further instructions from the Range Conducting Officer.

-The person ordering the stop, if not the Firing Point Steward, must immediately explain their action to the FPS so that they may take effective control of the situation.
+The person ordering the stop, if not the Range Conducting Officer, must immediately explain their action to the FPS so that they may take effective control of the situation.

-i.
-Safety flags (safety line can be strimmer cord), must be inserted in all pistols at all times except when the safety flag removal is authorised by the Firing Point Steward.
+j.
+Safety flags (safety line can be strimmer cord), must be inserted in all pistols at all times except when the safety flag removal is authorised by the Range Conducting Officer.
 To demonstrate that air guns are unloaded, safety flags (safety lines) must be long enough to extend through the full length of the barrel.